Interpretable Representations in Explainable AI: From Theory to Practice: Configuring Interpretable Representations

-Segment occlusion was done with the following selection of colours described in the RGB space: \begin{itemize} \item black -- (0, 0, 0); \item white -- (255, 255, 255); \item red -- (255, 0, 0); \item green -- (0, 255, 0); \item blue -- (0, 0, 255); \item pink -- (255, 192, 203); \item mean -- each super-pixel is replaced with a solid patch of the mean colour computed for the pixels residing within this segment; and \item random -- a separate random colour, sampled uniformly from the RGB space, is used to occlude each individual super-pixel. \end{itemize} We partitioned the test images into 5, 10, 15, 20, 30 and 40 regions to capture the influence of the segmentation granularity on the IR -- these tiers are visualised in separate panels of Figure~\ref{fig:img_exp}.
-For a fixed number of segments, we iterated the quantity of occluded super-pixels from 0 to all of the partitions (x-axis in Figure~\ref{fig:img_exp}), randomising the occlusion pattern 20 times at each step.
-We applied this procedure to all of our test images, separately for every colouring strategy.
-Finally, we measured the influence of each occlusion strategy and segmentation granularity by calculating the Mean Squared Error (MSE) between the probability of the top class predicted for an original image and the prediction of the same class when the image was (partially) occluded (y-axis in Figure~\ref{fig:img_exp}).
+Specifically, segment occlusion is done with the following selection of colouring strategies denoted in the RGB space: \begin{description}[labelindent=.5em,labelwidth=9.0em,labelsep=0pt,leftmargin=9.5em,font=\bfseries] \item [black] \RGB{0}{0}{0}; \item [white] \RGB{255}{255}{255}; \item [red] \RGB{255}{0}{0}; \item [green] \RGB{0}{255}{0}; \item [blue] \RGB{0}{0}{255}; \item [pink] \RGB{255}{192}{203}; \item [mean] each super-pixel is replaced with a solid patch of the mean colour computed for the pixels residing within this segment; \item [random] a \emph{single} random colour, sampled uniformly from the RGB space, is used to occlude all super-pixels across all experiments for a single image and fixed segmentation size; \item [random patch] a \emph{separate} random colour, sampled uniformly from the RGB space, is used to occlude each individual super-pixel across all experiments for a single image and fixed segmentation size; \item [randomise] a \emph{single} random colour, sampled uniformly from the RGB space, is generated for each individual occlusion pattern; and \item [randomise patch] a \emph{separate} random colour, sampled uniformly from the RGB space, is generated for each individual super-pixel. \end{description} The test images are partitioned into 5, 10, 15, 20, 30 and 40 regions to capture the influence of the segmentation granularity on the IR -- these tiers are visualised in separate panels of Figure~\ref{fig:img_exp}.
+For a fixed number of segments, we iterate over the quantity of occluded super-pixels from 0 to all of the partitions (x-axes in Figure~\ref{fig:img_exp}), randomising the occlusion pattern 100 times at each step.
+We apply this procedure to all of our test images, separately for every colouring strategy.
+Finally, we measure the influence of each occlusion strategy and segmentation granularity by calculating the \emph{squared error} -- \(\mathit{SE} = (y_i - \hat{y}_i)^2\) -- between the probability of the top class predicted for the unaltered image and the prediction of the same class when the image is (partially) occluded.
+We aggregate these scores by computing their mean and standard deviation (y-axes in Figure~\ref{fig:img_exp}), a low value of which indicates that the model can still predict the data point despite a distortion.